 Our teachers focus on each student as an individual, not on a daily lesson plan for the entire class.
 They nurture and inspire their students, teaching them to ask questions, think for themselves, explore, investigate, and discover.
 Our ultimate objective is to help students to learn how to learn things deeply and independently, holding on to the curiosity, creativity, and intelligence with which they were born.
 Our teachers don’t simply present lessons; they are facilitators, mentors, coaches, and guides.

 They will normally be found working with one or two students at a time, advising, presenting a new lesson, or quietly observing the class at work.

-The Special Appeal of the Lower School’s Campus on Ashton Road
+The Special Appeal of the Ashton Road Campus

 NewGate was established in 1984 by Kitty and Steve Williams on their family’s 5-acre organic farm on Ashton Road.
 As the school expanded, cottages were added, tied together with white fencing, gardens, shaded porches, a gazebo, and mature trees.
 The school has 10 classrooms, with room for 150 students.
 We have two playgrounds and an athletic field.